IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week2.md

 ### Backend

 An automated CHANGELOG system was implemented to track project changes.
 Core functionality for game management was developed, including database operations for creating, deleting, and searching game rooms.
 After evaluating both desktop and web options, the project direction was finalized as a web application.
-The backend architecture was properly configured with initial API contracts established using Swagger for MVP endpoints, including several basic non-functional endpoints with mock data.
+The backend architecture was properly configured with initial API contracts established using Swagger(the link is in README) for MVP endpoints, including several basic non-functional endpoints with mock data.
 Functional endpoints for user registration and authentication were implemented with full database integration.
 Successful backend-frontend connectivity was achieved through HTTP requests, enabling account creation workflows with proper response handling ("User registered successfully" or "Email already registered").
 The system validates email uniqueness by checking against database records in real-time during registration attempts.

 ### AI